tpunt/PHP7-Reference/php72-reference.md

 ### Disallow Passing `null` to `get_class()`

 Previously, passing `null` to the [`get_class()`](http://php.net/get_class) function would output the name of the enclosing class.
-This behaviour has now been removed, where an `E_WARNING` will be output instead.
-To achieve the same behaviour as before, the argument should simply be elided instead.
+This behavior has now been removed, where an `E_WARNING` will be output instead.
+To achieve the same behavior as before, the argument should simply be elided instead.

 RFC: [get_class() disallow null parameter](https://wiki.php.net/rfc/get_class_disallow_null_parameter)